miyadaiku/miyadaiku/README.rst

 Miyadaiku is a flexible static site generator for Jinja2 artists.

-- Contents are written in reStructuredText, Markdown, HTML and YAML.
+- Contents are written in reStructuredText, Markdown, HTML, Jupyter Notebook and YAML.

 - Jinja2 templates to create HTML pages.